ClarytyLLC/docs/src/docs/tutorials/pages/build-engine-using-developer-app/README.md

 To get the results, specify a text file for your engine; for example, we are specifying a text file that contains the following phrase: `How much wood would a wood chuck chuck if a wood chuck could chuck wood`.

 Click on the green **Submit request** button and the `engine` driver will hit our `/process` webhook with the test-mode data chunk we've configured.
-The output from the engine code will extract "vocabulary words" from (`testfile`) and captured them in the appropriate output format as results.
+The output from the engine code will extract "vocabulary words" from (`testfile`) and capture them in the appropriate output format as results.

 ![Engine Results](engine-results.png)